passwork-me/manuals-en/CentOS-7-php7.md

 ```

-Set SELinux to permissive mode in /etc/selinux/config by setting the `SELINUX` setting to permissive.
+Set SELinux to disabled mode in /etc/selinux/config by setting the `SELINUX` setting to disabled.

 ```
 nano /etc/selinux/config